jhsu802701/rails_from_scratch_rails5/09-07-admins_edit.md

   click_on 'Edit Settings'
 end
 ```
 * Enter the command "test1".
-All 10 tests will still fail, but the missing definition of edit_admin_start is no longer the culprit.
+All 10 tests fail because the expected link to the Edit Settings page is unavailable.

 ### Header
 * Replace the admin section of app/views/layouts/_header.html.erb with the following code: